 By Dr. Andreas Michaelides

-Conquer your New Year’s resolutions for 2022 with these 5 easy-to-follow goal setting tips.
+Looking to set goals for the new year?
+Conquer your New Year’s resolutions with these 5 easy-to-follow goal setting tips.

 1- REFLECT ON PREVIOUS RESOLUTIONS

 If you are planning on setting New Year’s resolutions, think back to how you felt and what cycles you experienced the last time you were in a similar situation around January 1st.
 Habits we have with New Years’ resolutions can often involve cyclical behavior chains.
 By reflecting on these specific cycles and triggers, you can create an awareness around “why” some of these habits seem to be ingrained in your thoughts and behaviors.